zephyrproject-rtos/zephyr/doc/contribute/bin_blobs.rst

 - Version information
 - A reference to vendor-provided documentation
 - The blob’s :ref:`type <bin-blobs-types>`, which must be one of the allowed types
-- A checksum for the blob, which the west extension checks after downloading.
+- A checksum for the blob, which ``west blobs`` checks after downloading.
   This is required for reproducibility and to allow bisecting issues as blobs change using Git and west
 - License text applicable to the blob or a reference to such text, in SPDX